Updated on July 28, 2022

 Polyester is a synthetic material that is derived from petroleum, coal, air and water.
 The name consists of two parts: poly comes from Greek and simply means “many”, while ester is a basic organic compound.
 Polyester has extremely wide usage.
 Although the biggest market is in clothes manufacturing, it is also used for making plastic bottles, holograms, films, threads, for insulating purposes and as a finish to many high quality wood products, such as pianos and guitars.

 But let’s come back to clothes.
 Just think of the famous shiny disco suits of the 70s.
 That’s polyester in all its glory.
-As are a more contemporary sportswear or fashion accessory – think yoga pants.
+Or consider yoga pants that have taken over the globe in the last decade.
 You can find polyester in almost anything – just go to a regular clothes shop and check the tags.
 Chances are you’ll have trouble finding an item that does not have polyester listed among the materials.

 Bedding is another category where polyester is abundant.
 It has certain advantages over natural fabrics, like cotton.
 To name a few, it does not absorb moisture, so you don’t have to worry much about stains.
 Polyester sheets are sometimes preshrunk during the finishing process which means that they will not shrink later when you wash them.
 That’s one less thing to worry about.
 More on the pros and cons of microfiber sheets below.